If only our kids ate more green vegetables we wouldn’t have to go to crazy lengths, like making gluten-free “Spinach Muffins”.

 - 4 cups spinach

-- 1 cup dairy-free milk I use hemp milk
+- 1 cup dairy-free milk I use coconut milk (you can go up to 1.5 cups for moister muffins).

 - 1/4 cup coconut oil